ClosedXML/ClosedXML.Parser/README.md

 The project has a low priority, XLParser mostly works, but in the long term, replacement is likely.

+## Current performance

+ENRON dataset parsed using recursive descent parser and DFA lexer in Release mode:

+* Total: *946320*
+* Elapsed: *1838 ms*
+* Per formula: *1.942 μs*

+2μs per formula should be something like 6000 instructions (under unrealistic assumption 1 instruction per 1 Hz), so basically fast enough.

+## Limitations

+The primary goal is to parse formulas stored in file, not user supplied formulas.
+The formulas displayed in the GUI is not the same as formula stored in the file.
+Several examples:
+* The IFS function is a part of future functions.
+In the file, it is stored as `_xlfn.IFS`, but user sees `IFS`
+* In the structured references, user sees @ as an indication that structured references this row, but in reality it is a specifier `[#This Row]`

+Therefore:
+* External references are accepted only in form of an index to an external file (e.g. `[5]`)
+* There are several formula implementations out there with slighly different grammar incompatible with OOXML formulas (`[1]!'Some name in external wb'`).
+They are out of scope of the project.

 # Why not use XLParser

 ClosedXML is currently using [XLParser](https://github.com/spreadsheetlab/XLParser) and transforming the concrete syntax tree to abstract syntax tree.